What Is A Carburetor? Its Function and How It Works

 Anti-Dieseling Solenoid

-Because modern emission control engines usually run hotter, this results in some hot spots in the combustion chamber.
+Modern emission control engines typically operate at a higher temperature, leading to the formation of hot spots within the combustion chamber.
 These hot spots cause pre-ignition in the chamber.
-Carburetors are designed with an anti-dieseling solenoid in modern engines to prevent pre-ignition.
+Modern engines design their carburetors with an anti-dieseling solenoid to prevent pre-ignition.

 Types of Carburetors